Federal DUI

 Assistant United States Attorneys (AUSAs), are responsible for prosecuting DUI cases in federal court.
 Their role is distinct from that of state prosecutors, who handle DUI cases under California state law.
 When a DUI offense occurs on federal property, the case falls under federal law, and it is the AUSAs who lead the prosecution.

 AUSAs must operate within the strict framework of federal laws and regulations, including the Code of Federal Regulations (CFR), and they are guided by the Federal Rules of Criminal Procedure.
-This often results in a more rigid legal process, with less room for plea bargaining or alternative sentencing options compared to state court cases.
+This often results in a more rigid legal process, with less room for Plea Bargaining in DUI or alternative sentencing options compared to state court cases.
 AUSAs are tasked with upholding federal interests, which means that they often pursue more severe penalties, such as higher fines and longer jail sentences, reflecting the seriousness with which the federal system treats offenses on its property.

 Penalties and Consequences of Federal DUI